 The average monthly engaged are the number of people who have engaged with your pin by clicking on it, doing a close-up, repinning it, etc.

-This box is helpful because it gives you more information about WHO you are reaching and what they are interested in.
+This view has actually changed slightly to provide more in depth analytics on your demographics and their likes.
+You have to click on the disclaimer at the top of the people you reach screen that says take me to the new analytics.
+This area is helpful because it gives you more information about WHO you are reaching and what they are interested in.
 It is super useful that they break it down by demographics so you can see where people are located, what languages they speak, if they’re male or female, etc.

 I use this box for clients mainly to see where people are predominantly located so you can tailor your content to that audience.
 For instance, if you live in Australia but your audience is almost completely in the US, you’ll want to use US spelling of words, think about when things are going to be popular for the US, write Australia guides for travelers who live in the states vs. someone who lives in Australia and is visiting a neighboring city, etc. Essentially, it allows you to see a little bit more information about what your audience’s needs are and what times of the year you should be recirculating your content.